Vegan Matcha Cookies

 • Let cool completely before storing.

-• Room Temperature: Store in a sealed container for up to 5 days.
+• Room Temperature: Store in an airtight container for up to 5 days.
 They’ll get softer the longer they’re stored by they’re still yummy.

 • Fridge: Store in a sealed container for 1 week.